shawnxie999/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 ### 2.1.
 AMM and Frozen Asset
 #### 2.1.1.
 Prohibiting depositing new tokens
 #### 2.1.2.
 Prohibiting transfering LPTokens that are frozen

-Currently, the payment engines allows direct and cross-currency (with offers) payment of LPTokens.
-However, LPToken holders are still allowed to transfer LPToken even if one of the tokens in the pool is holder's frozen token.
-This allows frozen holder to transfer the LPTokens to other accounts, who could redeem the LPTokens.
-This document proposes changes to the payment engine to prevent the transfer of LPTokens where the owner has been frozen for one of the assets.
-This would change both rippling and order book steps.
+The document introduces a new defintion:

+> __A holder's LPToken is frozen__ if the holder has been frozen (either globally or individually) by the issuer of one of the assets in the AMM pool.

+Currently, the ledger permits the creation of offers involving frozen LPTokens and allows for direct and cross-currency payments using these tokens.
+Additionally, holders of frozen LPTokens can still transfer them, potentially enabling redemption by other accounts.
+This document proposes breaking changes to the offers and payment engine to prevent the transfer of frozen LPTokens.

 ##### 2.1.2.1.1.
+Offers
+This proposal introduces a new change to the `OfferCreate` transaction to prevent the creation of offers involving frozen LPTokens.
+Specifically:
+* If the `TakerGets` field specifies a frozen LPToken, the `OfferCreate` transaction will return a `tecFROZEN` error.

+Moreover, any existing offers with `TakerGets` set to a frozen LPToken __can no longer be consumed and will be considered as an _unfunded_ offer that will be implicitly cancelled by new Offers that cross it.__

+##### 2.1.2.1.2.
 Rippling
-We propose a change to the rippling step (DirectStep): after the issuer freezes a holder's trustline by setting `lsfHighFreeze`/`lsfLowFreeze` on the trustline (individual freeze) or `lsfGlobalFreeze` on the account (global freeze), __the step fails if the sender tries to send LPTokens while having one of the assets in the pool being frozen__.
+We propose modifying the rippling step of the payment engine to include a new failure condition: __if the sender attempts to send LPTokens and one or more assets in the associated pool are frozen, the rippling step will fail.__

 ###### Example
-Let's consider the following example
+Let's consider the following example:
-1. Carol issued USD to Alice and Bob
-2. There exists an AMM pool with assets XRP and Carol's USD
-3. Both Alice and Bob deposited into the AMM pool, getting back some LPTokens
-4. Carol freezes Alice's USD trustline
-5.

 ```
                               +-------+
-   -------------------------- | Carol | -------------------------
+   +------------------------- | Carol | ------------------------+
    |                          +-------+                         |
    |                              |                             |
    |                              |                             |